SamrudhiTM/Automatic_youtube_vedio_upload/README.md

    cd onedrive-to-youtube

-Configure API credentials:
+**Configure API credentials:**

 Place the client.json file (from Google API setup) in the project root.
 Update main.py with your Microsoft Azure client ID.

-Usage
+**Usage**

 Authenticate with OneDrive:
 The app will open a browser window to authenticate with your Microsoft account.
-Select a video file to download from your OneDrive.
+Select a video file to download from your OneDrive

 Authenticate with YouTube:
 The app will prompt for Google account authentication.
 Allow the application to access your YouTube account.

 Video Upload:
 The app uploads the video to your YouTube account as a private video with the given title and description.

 Clean-Up:

-The downloaded video is deleted from local storage after a successful upload.
+the downloaded video is deleted from local storage after a successful upload.